Optimal Control of Convective FitzHugh-Nagumo Equation: Introduction

 In this paper, we investigate the numerical treatment of optimal control problems governed by the convective FHN equation.
-The uncontrolled solutions of the convective FHN equation behave like traveling waves.
-We use the standard smooth $L_2$ optimal control in the whole space domain and non-smooth $L_1$ sparse control with localize controls in some sub-areas of the space.
-Sparse control of linear elliptic equations was first introduced in \cite{GStadler_2009}.
-Later on sparse control of semi-linear elliptic and parabolic equations are investigated in \cite{ECasas_RHerzog_GWachsmuth_2012,ECasas_CRyll_FTroltzsch_2015,GWachsmuth_DWachsmuth_2010}.
+The uncontrolled solutions of the convective FHN equation behave like travelling waves \cite{EAErmakova_EEShnol_MAPanteleev_AAButylin_VVolpert_FIAtaullakhanov_2009}.
+To control such a travelling waves, we use sparse control, which is a non-smooth $L^1$-control cost in addition to the $L^2$-control cost.
+When the control signals are localized in some regions of the space-time cylinder, sparse control provides solutions without any a priori knowledge of these sub-areas.
+Sparse optimal control was first investigated in \cite{GStadler_2009} for linear elliptic equations and later studied in \cite{ECasas_RHerzog_GWachsmuth_2012,ECasas_CRyll_FTroltzsch_2015,GWachsmuth_DWachsmuth_2010} for semi-linear elliptic and parabolic equations.